Sustainable Development at the Northern Ireland Assembly

 Strategies & Polices

 To support the Policy Statement, Sustainable Development targets have been set.

-An Environmental Policy Statement was also published in July 2010 which outlines the Commission’s commitment to continual improvement, complying with all environmental legislation and to reduce and prevent pollution where possible.
+An Environmental Policy Statement was also published which outlines the Commission’s commitment to continual improvement, complying with all environmental legislation and to reduce and prevent pollution where possible.